 Even with the best intentions, those operating the plan can still make mistakes.
-The U.S. Department of Labor and IRS have correction programs to help 401(k) plan sponsors correct plan errors, protect participants' interests, and keep the plan's tax benefits.
+The U.S. Department of Labor and IRS have correction programs to help profit sharing plan sponsors correct plan errors, protect participants' interests, and keep the plan's tax benefits.
 These programs are structured to encourage early correction.
 Having an ongoing review program makes it easier to spot and correct mistakes in plan operations.
 See the Resources section for further information.

-A 401(k) Checklist Now that you are ready to get started, ask yourself these questions: Have you determined which type of 401(k) plan best suits your business?
-Have you decided whether to hire a financial institution or retirement plan professional to help with setting up and running the plan?
-Have you decided whether to make contributions to the plan, and, if so, whether to make nonelective and/or matching contributions?
-(Remember, you may design your plan so that you may change your nonelective contributions if necessary due to business conditions.)
-Have you adopted a written plan that includes the features you want to offer, such as whether participants will direct the investment of their accounts?
+Α Profit Sharing Plan Checklist Have you decided whether to hire a financial institution or retirement plan professional to help with setting up and running the plan?
+Have you adopted a written plan that includes the features you want to offer, such as whether contributions will be discretionary, how contributions will be allocated, and when they will be vested?
 Have you notified eligible employees and provided them with information to help in their decision-making?
 Have you arranged a trust for the plan assets or will you set up the plan solely with insurance contracts?
 Have you developed a recordkeeping system?
+Have you decided how much to contribute to the plan this year?
 Do you understand your fiduciary responsibilities?
-How will you monitor the plan's service providers and investments?
-Do you understand the reporting and disclosure requirements of a 401(k) plan?
-For hole establishing and expecting a $401(1)$ glass way may may that talls to a patience of the

-For help establishing and operating a 401(k) plan, you may want to talk to a retirement plan professional or a representative of a financial institution offering retirement plans - and take advantage of the help available in the following Resources section.
+How will you monitor the plan's service providers?
+Do you understand the reporting and disclosure requirements of a profit sharing plan? reti help in establishing and operating a profit sharing plan, you may want to talk to a rement plan professional or a representative of a financial institution offering retirement as, and take advantage of the help available in the following Resources section.